India and Russo-Ukrainian war (2022–present): Reactions

 In July 2025, U.S. President Donald Trump criticized India over its continued oil trade with Russia, despite ongoing Western sanctions.
 Announcing a 25% "reciprocal tariff" on Indian goods and additional penalties linked to India's purchase of Russian arms and energy, Trump also revealed a proposed trade and energy development agreement with Pakistan.
 These remarks and policy announcements were seen as a reaction to India's ongoing oil imports from Russia, which Trump suggested were indirectly funding the war in Ukraine.
 On 14 July 2025, Trump threatened to impose 100% tariffs and secondary sanctions on countries purchasing Russian oil if Russia did not agree to a ceasefire within 50 days.
 Earlier in July, U.S. Senator Lindsey Graham introduced a sanctions bill proposing tariffs of up to 500% on countries—including India—that continued to trade oil with Russia.

 In August 2025, the House Foreign Affairs Committee Democrats criticized President Donald Trump's decision to impose 50% tariffs on India over India's trade with Russia, stating that the move threatened US-India relations.
 They argued that targeting India, rather than China or other major buyers of Russian oil, would hurt Americans and "sabotage" the US-India partnership.
 The committee had earlier stated that if Trump were serious about ending the conflict, he would have provided military support to Ukraine.

-On 22 October 2025, the United States imposed sanctions on Russian energy companies Rosneft and Lukoil, affecting their customers in India.
+On 22 October 2025, the United States imposed sanctions on Russia's two largest oil producers, Rosneft and Lukoil, to curtail the financing of the war in Ukraine.
+These measures have significantly disrupted India's oil trade, leading to a sharp decline in imports from these specific entities.
+India has significantly increased its Russian oil imports since the start of the Russian invasion of Ukraine due to deep discounts, making Russia a top supplier.

+Ukrainian analyst Viktor Kaspruk described India's shift away from its neutral stance as "hypocritical", particularly as Prime Minister Modi hosted Vladimir Putin for a state visit in December 2025.

+On 19 December 2025, Ukraine’s Security Service (SBU) conducted a first-of-its-kind long-range drone strike on a "shadow fleet" oil tanker in the Mediterranean Sea, targeting a vessel that had recently delivered oil to India.